Image

 Before we cut to the third and final section of this film, we watch a disgruntled Dave Bowman enter through the emergency airlock, since HAL refuses to open the pod bay door (“I’m sorry, Dave.
 I’m afraid I can’t do that”).
 And once he enters the vehicle, he heads directly to HAL’s main logic room, where Dave proceeds to disconnect him from the ship.
 But as he is doing that, a message comes up on a monitor from Dr. Floyd.
 There, he states the true purpose of the mission, which was unknown to the crew.
 We, along with Dave, discover that the Discovery was really sent out to Jupiter to examine where the radio message from The Moon monolith was really sending to: a third monolith.
 It appears orbiting Jupiter, this one being much larger than the original two.
 The point of their mission was to find it; the point of the transmission was to send humans to the monolith; the point was to show them the possible next evolution in our species.

-2001 is just plainly a fascinating film, regardless of the realness or actuality of it.
+2001: A Space Odyssey is just plainly a fascinating film, regardless of the realness or actuality of it.
 It is an adventure to discover the possible origins of mankind, an adventure to discover the possible future of mankind, and should always be held in history as one of the most important movies ever committed to cinema.
-The pure wonder that it has given views like me justifies why it is so awesome, and it truly should be watched by all.
-2001 is the monolith; touch it, and your evolution will follow (totally not a cult movie, BTW).
+Its ability to merge cutting-edge visuals, philosophical depth, and an evocative, open-ended narrative ensures its legacy as a cinematic masterpiece.
+Whether you view it as a profound meditation on humanity’s place in the cosmos or simply an awe-inspiring work of art, 2001 continues to challenge, inspire, and captivate audiences, reminding us of the boundless potential of film to explore the mysteries of existence.

 “2001: A Space Odyssey (film).”
 Wikipedia, https://en.wikipedia.org/wiki/2001:_A_Space_Odyssey_(film).
 Accessed 20 April 2022.